 Operating Activities.
-For the three months ended March 31, 2022, we recorded net earnings of \$577,000.
-Net cash used in operations during this period was \$2.8 million.
-During the three months ended March 31, 2022, we had non-cash charges of \$1.3 million for depreciation and amortization which included \$309,000 of amortization related to our ROU assets.
-Our operating lease liabilities declined \$346,000 during this same period.
-During the three months ended March 31, 2022, we also recorded \$372,000 for amortization of deferred compensation expense related to stock-based awards.
-Accounts receivable increased \$832,000 during the three months ended March 31, 2022, reflecting the increase in revenue in the first quarter of 2022, while inventories and accounts payable increased \$2.2 million and \$1.6 million, respectively, also reflecting the increase in business levels.
-Accrued wages and benefits decreased \$1.2 million during the three months ended March 31, 2022 reflecting the payment in March 2022 of profit-based bonuses accrued in 2021 on our results for the 2021 year.
+Net cash used in operations during the six months ended June 30, 2022 was \$5.1 million.
+During this same period, we recorded net earnings of \$2.7 million and had non-cash charges of \$2.5 million for depreciation and amortization, which included \$638,000 of amortization related to our ROU assets.
+We also recorded \$923,000 for amortization of deferred compensation expense related to stock-based awards.
+Our operating lease liabilities declined \$701,000 during this period.
+During the six months ended June 30, 2022, accounts receivable increased \$6.6 million, reflecting the increase in revenue in the second quarter of 2022 compared to the fourth quarter of 2021, as well as the fact that a significant portion of the revenue recorded during the second quarter of 2022 was shipped in June 2022.
+Inventories and accounts payable increased \$4.9 million and \$3.5 million, respectively, also reflecting the increase in business levels.
+Accrued wages and benefits decreased \$981,000 during the six months ended June 30, 2022 reflecting the payment in March 2022 of profit-based bonuses accrued in 2021 on our results for the 2021 year.

 Investing Activities.
-During the three months ended March 31, 2022, purchases of property and equipment were \$335,000, primarily reflecting leasehold improvements to our facility in Mansfield, Massachusetts for the space that our Videology subsidiary will be occupying in the second quarter of 2022.
-These improvements were funded using our working capital.
+Net cash used in investing activities for the six months ended June 30, 2022 was \$3.8 million.
+In April 2022, we used \$3.5 million to purchase U.S. treasury bills, which mature in October 2022.
+During six months ended June 30, 2022, we received a refund from the seller of approximately \$371,000 of the purchase price for Acculogic.
+This refund reflects the final post-closing working capital adjustment.
+During the six months ended June 30, 2022, purchases of property and equipment were \$708,000, primarily reflecting leasehold improvements to our facility in Mansfield, Massachusetts for the space that our Videology subsidiary occupied in the second quarter of 2022 and the purchase of new software tools to assist in the consolidation and reporting of our business operations.
+These purchases were funded using our working capital.
 We have no significant commitments for capital expenditures for the balance of 2022; however, depending upon changes in market demand or manufacturing and sales strategies, we may make such purchases or investments as we deem necessary and appropriate.
 These additional cash requirements would be funded by our cash and cash equivalents, anticipated net cash to be provided by operations and our revolving credit facility.

 Financing Activities.
-During the three months ended March 31, 2022, we made principal payments on our Term Note totaling \$883,000 and received \$56,000 as a result of purchases of our stock that were made by our employees under the ESPP.
+Net cash used in financing activities for the six months ended June 30, 2022 was \$1.8 million.
+During the six months ended June 30, 2022, we made principal payments on our Term Note totaling \$1.9 million and received \$121,000 as a result of purchases of our stock that were made by our employees under the ESPP.
+We also acquired \$10,000 of stock as a result of shares withheld by us from employees to satisfy tax liabilities incurred by them as a result of vesting of restricted stock awards.
+These shares are classified as treasury stock on our consolidated balance sheets.